akudemy/about/README.md

 If you're not eligible for referral bonuses, I would ask you to donate a matching 2500 usd, but only after you get in that company, and we can wait a little for you to get your first paycheck, which should easily cover the donation.

 To be eligible for a TopTal referral, you must
-- not have made a TopTal developer account more than 6 months ago.
+- not have made a TopTal developer account more than a month ago.
 - not have named anyone else as your referrer.
 - not have already attempted the toptal exams.
 - have JavaScript or Python as a main skill.